Code-Institute-Submissions/IsabellaHL-milestone-project-2-memory-game_AprResub/README.md

   - Opera - works well
   - Safari - found that the game function of flipping the cards does not work well on safari.
 I have issue understanding why this happens, and when able will try to look for a solution.

-  I also personally tested the game on my Iphone 11 and on Imac, the game worked well both times.
+  I also tested the game on my Iphone 11 and on Imac, the game worked well both times.

 ## Deployment